merasmus44/baritoneParkourPort/README.md

 A Minecraft pathfinder bot.

 This is a fork that attempts to merge [Zephreo's diagonal parkour](https://github.com/Zephreo/baritone/tree/master) additions with 1.20.4.
-This should now be buildable, I am now working on cleaning the code that was messily ported.
+This should now be buildable.
+New additions may be slow, since I don't know this project 100%, so please be patient.

+to use the new features, @allowParkourAdv has to be enabled.

 [**Baritone Discord Server**](http://discord.gg/s6fRBAUpmr)